-The Social Security Administration (SSA) administers two disability benefit programs: Social Security Disability Insurance (SSDI or SSD), and the Supplement Security Income (SSI).
+The Social Security Administration (SSA) administers two disability benefit programs: Social Security Disability Insurance (SSDI or SSD), and Supplement Security Income (SSI).
 Both programs define a qualifying disability by the same criteria even though SSD and SSI maintain different eligibility requirements and pay different amounts in benefits.

 This blog post will explain how heart disease is assessed as a qualifying disability by the Social Security Administration.
 At Liner Legal Disability Lawyers, we want every client and every prospective client to have easy access to all the information they need to understand their disability claims, the SSA’s review process, and how effective disability advocacy can be the difference between a negative outcome and a benefit approval decision.

 Heart Disease as a Disability Under Social Security Rules

 The term disability can be interpreted differently depending on the context of the discussion.
 Disability is defined differently under Social Security rules than it is under other federal statutes, like the Americans with Disabilities Act.